Workslop and the Trust Tax

 The first public story about generative AI at work was productivity.
 A worker could draft faster, summarize faster, code faster, answer customers faster, and move through the backlog with less friction.
 Some of that story is real.

-In a large field study of customer-support agents, Erik Brynjolfsson, Danielle Li, and Lindsey Raymond found that access to a generative AI assistant increased productivity, measured by issues resolved per hour, with the largest gains for less experienced and lower-skilled workers.
-Shakked Noy and Whitney Zhang's experiment on professional writing tasks likewise found faster completion times and quality gains for many participants.
+In a large field study of customer-support agents later published in The Quarterly Journal of Economics, Erik Brynjolfsson, Danielle Li, and Lindsey Raymond found that access to a generative AI assistant increased issues resolved per hour by 15% on average, with the largest gains for less experienced and lower-skilled workers.
+In a preregistered experiment later published in Science, Shakked Noy and Whitney Zhang assigned professional writing tasks to 453 college-educated workers and found that ChatGPT reduced average completion time by 40% and raised independently rated output quality by 18%.
+The earlier working-paper version also emphasized a governance warning: the tool often substituted for worker effort rather than clearly complementing human skill.
 These results matter because they show that AI can be a real instrument of augmentation when the task, workflow, and evaluation surface are well defined.
+They do not prove that every polished AI-assisted artifact is ready to hand off.

 But a second story has arrived behind the first.
 Microsoft and LinkedIn's 2024 Work Trend Index reported that 75 percent of surveyed global knowledge workers were using AI at work, while 78 percent of AI users were bringing their own AI tools into the workplace.
 The same report found that many users were reluctant to admit using AI for important tasks.
 That is not just adoption.
 It is unsupervised institutional redesign.